Get Your 3 Credit Scores:

-Credit score is a metric that is used by those who work in finance to determine how much of a risk it is to provide you with money on a set of terms.
-In the end, credit score is a rating that determines how financially trustworthy you are.
-Credit scores will dictate things like how much money you can borrow, what the terms will be, and much more.
+Credit score is a metric that is used to determine how much of a risk it is to provide you with money on a set of terms.
+Your three credit scores will dictate things like how much money you can borrow, what the terms will be, and much more.

 3 bureau credit score